 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the peach vodka, lime and orange juices, and elderflower liqueur.
+In a cocktail shaker filled with ice, pour the peach vodka, elderflower liqueur, and lime and orange juices.

 Garnish with a lemon or peach slice.
 Serve and enjoy.

 - Fresh citrus juices definitely make a brighter, better tasting peach punch.
 You should be able to squeeze half a lime for the required 1/2 ounce.
 One orange yields 2 to 3 ounces, more than enough for a few drinks.